 Remove plants from their pots, loosening the roots at the base of each root ball.
 Place in final positions in the planter firming more potting medium around them.

 Check the final soil level; it should be 2,5cm below the planter rim to keep water from running off.
 Water your planter well initially with gentle spray until water runs out the bottom and keep to a watering schedule.
 Also feed regularly with a liquid feed.
 Pick only healthy plants from local garden centres and nurseries.
 Mail order plants require more time to grow and flower.
 Do not select plants with withered leaves, wilting, yellowing, straggly growth or obvious signs of pests.
 To lengthen your planter season choose healthy flowering plants in bud.
 Do not choose plants in full bloom when first planting.
 Planters add style and colour to your home and garden.
 Build drama with large planters and over-sized plantings at the start or end of a path.

 Stones or broken pottery

 Planter Type and Positioning:

-Positioning your planter is important for plant choices.
-Find the position your planter will occupy and check the type of sun at that location throughout the day.
-Assess the amount of wind in the area of the planter.
+Positioning your garden planters is important for plant choices.
+Find the position your planters will occupy and check the type of sun at that location throughout the day.
+Assess the amount of wind in the area of the planters.

-Draw your basic planting plan on a sheet of paper with plants you would like to use represented at mature size.
-Use it as a guide to ensure all your choices will fit your planter box when full grown.
+Draw your basic planting plan on a sheet of paper with plants you would like to use, represented at mature size.
+Use it as a guide to ensure all your choices will fit your garden planters when full grown.
 Use a good book if you're not sure of any plant's eventual size.
 Remember that your planter will be seen from all sides unless placed against a wall so place tall plants in the middle.

 Planter Gardens, use three basic plant forms to create a dynamic design.
 Mix tall, round and trailing plants for lasting eye appeal.
 Put plants next to each other when choosing at nurseries or garden centres to see how the plants look when grouped together.